TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 P. Definitions beginning with the letter P:

-(1) “permit-to-practice for GCNSs”, a document conferring the privilege to practice as a graduate clinical nurse specialist, at a specific place of employment, under the direct supervision of a licensed CNS, CNP or physician; such permits will carry set expiration dates, are not renewable and are not transferable;
+(1) “permit-to-practice”, a document conferring the privilege to practice at a specific place of employment, under the direct supervision of a licensed RN, APRN, physician, osteopathic physician, dentist, or podiatrist; such permits will carry set expiration dates, are not renewable and are not transferable;

 Q. Definitions beginning with the letter Q: [RESERVED]